 xin chào (hello) sounds like: Sin-Chow

 cảm ơn - Sounds like Com ung

 For long term visitors, we always recommend learning a bit of the language to make your life easier and to help you connect with the locals.
 We recommend you look at this post for some basic vietnamese travel phrases, or listen to a vietnamese language podcast!

-Shop Local, supporting local businesses is great for revitalizing the economy.
+Shop Local, supporting local businesses is great for boosting the economy.

-Be sure to dress appropriately when visiting any holy sites or spiritual places.
+Be sure to dress accordingly when visiting any spiritual sites or government offices.

 Da Nang definitely isn’t the most poppin city in Southeast Asia (that’s part of why we like it)... but there are plenty of bars, clubs, rooftops, tapas bars, late night burger joints, and lounges to keep you entertained.
 A quick look at Da Nang’s SnapMap or local Instagram story will show you exactly what we mean…